pexea12/regex-crawler/README.md

-# Crawl URLs and match with regexes
+# Crawl URLs and match with regex patterns

 ## Requirements
 - [Task](./cand_prog_task.md)

-Takes a configured grouped list of urls to check, for each url it must be possible to specify regular expressions that are matched in the content.
+Take a configured grouped list of urls to check, for each url it must be possible to specify regular expressions that are matched in the content.

 The script run daily at 00:00.
 The period can be changed in the source code at line 80 of [main.py](./main.py).
 Read [schedule](https://schedule.readthedocs.io/en/stable/index.html) for more details.